SOUTH CAROLINA CORPORATION DISSOLUTION

 - Cancel all local business licenses and permits of the SC Corporation

-If the South Carolina Corporation has obtained any state, regional, county or city business licenses or permits, each
+If the South Carolina Corporation has obtained any state, regional, county or city business licenses or permits, there may be cancellation requirements associated with

-of those must be cancelled to avoid any reporting or fiscal obligations of the South Carolina Corporation.
+Each of those must be cancelled to avoid any reporting or fiscal obligations the South Carolina Corporation may have.

 This includes business registration licenses as well as reseller permits.